 1. Golden Isles, Georgia

+Golden Isles, Georgia, is part of the Atlantic Coast, found between Savannah and Jacksonville (Florida).
+The region includes a few barrier islands as well as the city of Brunswick.
 In Golden Isles, the average temperature in the winter is 68 degrees F. The climate is mild and warm.
-If you’re a fan of island life then you will absolutely love Golden Isles.
+If you’re a fan of island life, then you will absolutely love Golden Isles.
 It’s a part of the barrier islands in the state of Georgia.

 The town is filled with southern charm, complete with moss-draped oaks.
-It’s an affordable place to live and you’ll never run out of fun things to do.
-Golden Isles is more of a laid back community that is ideal for birdwatchers.
+It’s an affordable place to live, according to Numbeo (especially when you compare it to bigger cities like Atlanta), and you’ll never run out of fun things to do.
+Golden Isles is more of a laid-back community that is ideal for birdwatchers.
 There are plenty of marshlands and sandy driftwood beaches to explore in the area.

 You can also read: